 This program is a partnership between UNCW and Coastal Carolina Community College (CCCC).
-It is a pathway for guaranteed admission to UNCW for students completing an Associate of Arts, Associate of Science, or Associate of Engineering with a cumulative GPA of at least a 2.5 (on a 4.0 scale) in transferable, college-level coursework from Coastal Carolina Community College.
+It is a pathway for guaranteed admission to UNCW for students completing an Associate in Arts, Associate in Science, or Associate in Engineering with a cumulative GPA of at least a 2.5 (on a 4.0 scale) in transferable, college-level coursework from Coastal Carolina Community College.
 Students who apply for admission to UNCW and are admitted as transfer students may receive up to 64 semester hours of academic credit from all two-year regionally accredited higher education institutions attended.